microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules-jsvalue.md

 >**This documentation and the underlying platform code is a work in progress.**

-JSValue is a native, immutable invariant value type, and is meant to hold any of the commonly used JS types: `bool`s, `int`s, `double`s, `string`s, arrays, and objects.
+`JSValue` is a native, immutable invariant value type, and is meant to hold any of the commonly used JS types: `bool`s, `int`s, `double`s, `string`s, arrays, and objects.
 It is provided for native developers (writing native modules or view managers) who want an equivalent to the `folly::dynamic` type that is compatible with the WinRT ABI surface provided by `Microsoft.ReactNative`.

-Two JSValue implementations are provided: one for C++ developers in the `Microsoft.ReactNative.Cxx` shared project, and one for C# developers in the `Microsoft.ReactNative.SharedManaged` project.
+Two `JSValue` implementations are provided: one for C++ developers in the `Microsoft.ReactNative.Cxx` shared project, and one for C# developers in the `Microsoft.ReactNative.SharedManaged` project.

-> This purpose of this document is to provide equivalency to the scenarios supported by [folly/dynamic.h](https://github.com/facebook/folly/blob/master/folly/docs/Dynamic.md).
+> This purpose of this document is to provide equivalency to the scenarios supported by [`folly/dynamic.h`](https://github.com/facebook/folly/blob/master/folly/docs/Dynamic.md).

 ## Overview